goshiphq/goship-cms/content/blog/searching-for-the-perfect-ltl-provider.md

 postedAt: 1514964905000
 news: false
-description: Finding the right LTL freight shipping provider can mean the difference between deliveries showing up on time and intact or not showing up at all.
+description: Finding the right LTL freight shipping provider can mean the difference between deliveries showing up on time and intact or failing the shipping process.
+Learn how to search for professional LTL carriers and find your perfect match.
 altText: packing ltl freight
 image: images/goship-website-image-template-1024-x-768-px-15-.png
 ---